tjhickey724/reactnative/courses/CS153aSum25Brandeis.md

 * commit the changes and push the changes back to github

 It is a little tricky because you need to get a authorization token for your computer...

+Next, we show how to use the [file-based Expo Router](https://docs.expo.dev/develop/file-based-routing/) to make a multi-page app.
+We work through the examples for Stack, Tab, (and other) navigation.
+We will use the file-based navigation approach

 We discuss several approaches to pass data between components using a Change Calculator demo